 (3) Small snack - All campers are required to bring their own small snack each day of camp.
 Our camps break for energy replenishment at the halfway point of each day, where campers are instructed to wash hands, eat a small snack (such as fruit or an energy bar or similar) and rehydrate with water (or juice).
 All food and drink is to be prepared and provided by parents who should ensure their child comes with the food and drink in a suitable container.

-Our camps are delivered on safe and secure academy sites, suitable for basketball coaching and games activities.
-All venues have security gate entrance, changing and toilet facilities.
 Many of our venues also have on-site parking available, however please check our VENUES PAGE for confirmation of this relative to your site.
 For full address and google map location of your site, please refer to our VENUES PAGE.

 Parents are welcomed to come and watch the last 30 minutes of each camp where their child will be involved with live 5-on-5 games.
 However due to the capacity capabilities of each venue, we ask that parents drop their children off, sign them in and the return at the scheduled pick up time each day.